-All these interrupts can support a wake-up function.
-As an interrupt is serviced, a control transfer occurs by pushing the contents of the program counter onto the stack followed by a branch to a subroutine at the specified location in the ROM.
-Only the contents of the program counter is pushed onto the stack.
-If the contents of the register or of the status register (STATUS) is altered by the interrupt service program which corrupts the desired control sequence, the contents should be saved in advance.
+All these kinds of interrupts have a wake-up capability.
+As an interrupt is serviced, a control transfer occurs by pushing the program counter onto the stack, followed by a branch to a subroutine at specified location in the program memory.
+Only the program counter is pushed onto the stack.
+If the contents of the register or status register (STATUS) are altered by the interrupt service program which corrupts the desired control sequence, the contents should be saved in advance.

-External interrupts are triggered by a an edge transition of $\overline{\text{INT0}}$ or $\overline{\text{INT1}}$ (ROM code option: high to low, low to high, low to high or high to low), and the related interrupt request flag (EIF0; bit 4 of INTC0, EIF1; bit 5 of INTC0) is set as well.
-After the interrupt is enabled, the stack is not full, and the external interrupt is active, a subroutine call to location 04H or 08H occurs.
-The interrupt request flag (EIF0 or EIF1) and EMI bits are all cleared to disable other maskable interrupts.
+External interrupts are triggered by a high to low transition of $\overline{\text{INT}}$ and the related interrupt request flag (EIF; bit 4 of INTC0) will be set.
+When the interrupt is enabled, the stack is not full and the external interrupt is active, a subroutine call to location 04H will occur.
+The interrupt request flag (EIF) and EMI bits will be cleared to disable other interrupts.

-The internal Timer/Event Counter 0 interrupt is initialized by setting the Timer/Event Counter 0 interrupt request flag (T0F; bit 6 of INTC0), which is normally caused by a timer overflow.
-After the interrupt is enabled, and the stack is not full, and the T0F bit is set, a subroutine call to location 0CH occurs.
-The related interrupt request flag (T0F) is reset, and the EMI bit is cleared to disable other maskable interrupts.
-Timer/Event Counter 1 is operated in the same manner but its related interrupt request flag is T1F (bit 4 of INTC1) and its subroutine call location is 10H.
+The internal Timer/Event Counter 0 interrupt is initialized by setting the Timer/Event Counter 0 interrupt request flag (T0F; bit 5 of INTC0), which is normally caused by a timer overflow.
+After the interrupt is enabled, and the stack is not full, and the T0F bit is set, a subroutine call to location 08H occurs.
+The related interrupt request flag (T0F) is reset, and the EMI bit is cleared to disable further maskable interrupts.
+The Timer/Event Counter 1 is operated in the same manner but its related interrupt request flag is T1F (bit 6 of INTC0) and its subroutine call location is 0CH.

-The time base interrupt is initialized by setting the time base interrupt request flag (TBF; bit 5 of INTC1), that is caused by a regular time base signal.
-After the interrupt is enabled, and the stack is not full, and the TBF bit is set, a subroutine call to location 14H occurs.
-The related interrupt request flag (TBF) is reset and the EMI bit is cleared to disable further maskable interrupts.
+The A/D converter interrupt is initialized by setting the A/D converter request flag (ADF; bit 4 of INTC1), caused by an end of A/D conversion.
+When the interrupt is enabled, the stack is not full and the ADF is set, a subroutine call to location 10H will occur.
+The related interrupt request flag (ADF) will be reset and the EMI bit cleared to disable further interrupts.

-The real time clock interrupt is initialized by setting the real time clock interrupt request flag (RTF; bit 6 of INTC1), that is caused by a regular real time clock signal.
-After the interrupt is enabled, and the stack is not full, and the RTF bit is set, a subroutine call to location 18H occurs.
-The related interrupt request flag (RTF) is reset and the EMI bit is cleared to disable further maskable interrupts.
+The IC Bus interrupt is initialized by setting the IC Bus interrupt request flag (HIF; bit 5 of INTC1), caused by a slave address match (HAAS="1") or one byte of data transfer is completed.
+When the interrupt is enabled, the stack is not full and the HIF bit is set, a subroutine call to location 14H will occur.
+The related interrupt request flag (HIF) will be reset and the EMI bit cleared to disable further interrupts.